 Well, to be fair, this game has some pretty neat quirks to it.
 So I wouldn’t dismiss it for its simplicity.

-The entire game is through a first-person perspective, similar to Amnesia: The Dark Descent and many other free indie horror games.
+Spooky’s Jump Scare Mansion is a first-person exploration game, similar to Amnesia: The Dark Descent and many other free indie horror games.
 While you initially have no means to defend yourself, you will acquire an axe later on that allows you to clear obstacles and fend off enemies.

 On the upper left corner, you have a health meter and a stamina meter.
 If you take any damage, the health meter will regenerate slowly over time.
 The stamina meter is for running and using your weapon.
 It depletes very quickly, but also regenerates just as quickly.